elementor/elementor-developers-docs/src/scripts-styles/frontend-scripts.md

 # Frontend Scripts

 Some add-ons have custom frontend scripts loaded to the client side on pages built with Elementor.
-In these cases, use `elementor/frontend/before_register_scripts` or `elementor/frontend/after_register_scripts` action hooks which are fired when Elementor frontend scripts are registered and enqueued.
+In these cases, use `elementor/frontend/before_register_scripts` or `elementor/frontend/after_register_scripts` action hooks, which are fired when Elementor frontend scripts are registered and enqueued.

 ## Registering Frontend Scripts